COR1999/covid_case/readme.md

 ```
 6. After this I had to set up STATICFILES_STORAGE, STATICFILES_LOCATION, DEFAULT_FILE_STORAGE, MEDIAFILES_LOCATION, STATIC_URL, MEDIA_URL
 7. STATICFILES_STORAGE and DEFAULT_FILE_STORAGE are set by creating a new python script called "custom_storages.py".
-8. This file is very simple we are just inheriting S3BotoStorage and setting the values for static storage and media storage as shown below.
+8. This file is very simple as we are just inheriting S3BotoStorage and setting the values for static storage and media storage as shown below.
 ```python
     class StaticStorage(S3Boto3Storage):
         location = settings.STATICFILES_LOCATION